Industrial Noise & Vibration Centre

 Surprised at some information - not as complicated as first thought.
 Could save time and money in future in how we deal with HAVs.
 Darryl Dawson, Sheffield Council manager

-Location: public courses take place at our head office in Slough or can be delivered in-house
+Location: public courses are online or can be delivered in-house

 Course outline: designed for Health and Safety Officers, managers, engineers, supervisors and anyone who needs to ensure that their HAVS risk management and assessment skills are up-to-date and that they reflect current best practice.